vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > Say unto them, As I live, saith the Lord GOD, *I have no pleasure in the death of the wicked*; but that the wicked turn from his way and live: *turn ye, turn ye from your evil ways; for why will ye die*, O house of Israel?
 {% ct 'Ezekiel 33:11' %}

-Fire then falls upon the wicked, as well as Satan and his angels, forming a lake of fire all around the New Jerusalem.
+Fire then falls upon the wicked, Satan, and his angels, forming a lake of fire all around the New Jerusalem.
 This is the second death from which there is no resurrection, marking the end of the controversy between God and Satan, good and evil.
 For the God of love {% rf '1 John 4:8' %}, this will be a difficult thing to watch because every single person who is destroyed is one whom He loved and for whom Jesus died.
 He did everything He could to save them, but they persistently rejected Him, and so He has no other option left.
 Once there is nothing but ashes left {% rf 'Malachi 4:3' %}, the fire will go out, and the universe will finally be free from sin.

 ## What happens once the fire goes out?